 The EIR is how much interest you are really paying after considering the compounding effect of adding your owed interest to the total amount due.
 EIR is significant because it helps you compare between loan products.

 For example, if you have an option to either pay with your credit card or take out a personal loan to make a certain purchase, you could use the EIR to pit the credit card’s per annum interest rate against the personal loan’s effective interest rate to accurately estimate which would help you save more.

 What’s the Usual Fixed Rate?

 The usual fixed rate for personal loans fall between 6% and 13% per annum.

-Nonetheless, it’s not easy to know exactly which rate will apply to you because interest rates are dependent on a number of factors and vary between banks.
+When you look for personal loan with low interest it’s not easy to know exactly which rate will apply to you because interest rates are dependent on a number of factors and vary between banks.

 Firstly, each interest rate is assigned according to loan amount.
 For instance, assume that Bank A has divided personal loan amounts into the following categories: RM5, 000 to 7,000 at 7.99% fixed per annum (on principal), RM7, 001 to 9,000 at 6.99% per annum and RM 9,001 to 11,000 at 5.99% per annum.

 Your rate would first be determined by the loan amount.
 After that, the bank takes into account your credit history, annual earnings, loan term, credit history or credit rating and collateral (if any).
 It boils down to two basic considerations: the more you borrow and less risky you appear, the more favourable the interest rate you are charged.